flysight/flysight-2-firmware/Docs/ble.md

     *   **`DS_Mode`**
         *   UUID: `00000005-8e22-4541-9d4c-21edae82ed19`
-        *   Properties: **Read, Notify**
+        *   Properties: **Read, Indicate**
         *   Permissions: Encrypted Read required.
         *   Usage: Exposes the current operational mode of the FlySight 2.
-Central can read this or subscribe to notifications to be informed of mode changes.
+Central can read this or subscribe to indications to be informed of mode changes.
         *   Length: 1 byte (`SizeDs_Mode`).
         *   **Mode Values (corresponds to `FS_Mode_State_t` enum):**
             | Value | Mode Name        | Description                                     |